xpladev/docs/content/en/ecosystem/ecosystem/code-of-conduct.md

 ## Acknowledgment

 This Code of Conduct draws inspiration from the Contributor Covenant, version 1.4.
-For additional information, refer to the FAQ section: https://www.contributor-covenant.org/faq.
+For additional information, refer to the [FAQ section](https://www.contributor-covenant.org/faq).